 The night bike tour took us to the Louvre again, but this time, the glass pyramid was lit up from within.

 We rode around the Palais Royale, more quais, saw the tunnel where Princess Diana died and then headed over to the Left Bank towards the Eiffel Tower.

 On the hour, the lights on the tower twinkle for a few minutes.
 Simon added to the twinkle with some sparkle from a bottle of champagne he brought. :-)

 It was pretty magical.

 Riding a bike through Paris was the best way to explore a city that was new to us.
 We covered so much ground that we never would have if we walked it.
 We also wouldn’t have seen all of the spots if we had taken the Metro from place to place.

 The bike tours were truly the highlight of sightseeing through Paris for me.

 I am going to look into going on a bike tour in every city I visit from now on.

-To keep reading about this trip, click here for:
+To keep reading about this trip, select the links below for:

 Part 2: Walking Around Paris